pixl8/Preside-Documentation/docs/02.devguides/23.formbuilder/01.overview/page.md

 title: Form Builder overview
 ---

-As of v10.5.0, PresideCMS provides a system that enables content administrators to build input forms to gather submissions from their site's user base.
+As of v10.5.0, Preside provides a system that enables content administrators to build input forms to gather submissions from their site's user base.

 ![Screenshot showing a form builder form's workbench](images/screenshots/formbuilder_workbench.jpg)